CoderF2403/CoderF2403/README.md

   https://github.com/CoderF2403/clima

   An open source program made from Flutter(2.2) and Dart(2.13).
 This project contains supports for Andriod, IOS, as well as Web.
-  I have used different techiniques   and flutter modules to complete the project, some of the widgets are custome made with the help of flutter's parent widgets.
+  I have used different techiniques and flutter modules to complete the project.
+  OpenWeather Api has been used in this project.
+You can check it out here https://openweathermap.org/

 - **BMI CALCULATOR**